Skip to main content

 Sign Oath of Office

 Once approved, sign your Oath of Office before a currently commissioned Oregon notary or other authorized official.
-Submit the signed oath to complete your commissioning process.
+Submit the signed oath to complete your commission.

 7